 Note: The accuracy of the bridge in the measurement of capacitance ratio does not depend essentially on the accuracy of the frequency.
 However, in measuring inductance, the frequency of the supply can be the dominating factor.

 The 7010C handles frequency changes by measuring the frequency and updating the display.
-Several transformer manufacturers use the MI 7010C, 7020 and an MI high voltage capacitor combination for measuring inductance and reactor losses.
+Several transformer manufacturers use the MI 7010C, 7020 and a MI high-voltage capacitor combination for measuring inductance and reactor losses.
 Systems as high as 600 kV have been built.
 The range of the 7010C can be extended for the measurement of inductance using the 7020 Two-Stage Compensated Current Transformer which has a single ratio up to 2000:1.
 The combined ratio of the 7010C and 7020 is 2,000,000:1.
 See inductance measurement range table for a complete range of inductance measurements.

 @ 50 Hz (V)